Featured in this post

 What does this mean?
 Sector-specific software has been proven to increase revenue growth for industrial manufacturers embarking on digital transformation.
 As a result, organizations with operational software already in place may want to upgrade from generic systems to solutions with manufacturing-specific capabilities.

-Increased revenue is not the only advantage to digital transformation in manufacturing, either.
+Increased revenue is just one of the advantages of digital transformation in manufacturing.
 Our research revealed multiple benefits, with C-Suite decision-makers citing:

 Wider access to information